REANNZ/tuakiri-doc/edugain_resources/edugain_information_pack.md

 Our IdP is R&S compliant.

-Our organisation is self-asserting SIRTFI.
+Our organisation is self-asserting SIRTFIv2.

 A logo representing our organisation is available at __URL__.